What to do in Seward, Alaska

 Fish off the beach for salmon: Try Tonsina Beach or just out in front of Lowell Point for good results.
 The Lowell Point waterfall is another good area for king salmon!
-Miller’s Landing staff is happy to help you with where to fish and how to rig up your line.
+Check in with the Miller’s Landing staff to learn what species may be running while you’re in town!

 Take the Miller’s Landing water taxi: Explore remote hiking, fishing, kayaking, and camping areas only accessible by water.
 Visit our water taxi section of the website for ideas on destinations.
 The water taxi leaves Miller’s Landing every two hours.
 Or, just ride the water taxi around for a great view of the bay!

 Go flightseeing: Enjoy a day of hiking, camping, kayaking, fishing, flying over glaciers in a floatplane, landing in a glacier fed lake, and paddling among the icebergs in a kayak.
 It’ll be the highlight of your entire Alaskan holiday!

 Visit Godwin Glacier: This is the adventure of a lifetime!
 Take a beautiful, breathtaking, and narrated tour over the lovely Kenai Fjords in a helicopter, and then… land on Godwin Glacier (inaccessible other than by air).
 Meet Iditarod dog racing mushers and visit their dog team operations.
 Then, go on a dog mushing ride on the Glacier!
 Miller’s Landing can make your reservations for you at no extra cost.